 The type of herb will depend on how it grows, what type of plant it is, and its habits.
 Herbaceous herbs are perennial.
 They die back during the winter but come back again in the spring.

-Common herbs of this type include oregano, tarragon, bee balm, mint, chives, sweet fennel, and winter savory.
+Common herbs include oregano, tarragon, bee balm, mint, chives, sweet fennel, and winter savory.
 They don’t need to be pruned; you clip them off at ground level at the end of the season.

 I’m still years later trying to get rid of it.

 Mint can be a pest in any garden, and not just because its hardy roots take over the soil with startling quickness if you let them – they’re also tough to mow down once established.

 I learned this lesson first-hand last summer when experimenting with chocolate mint.
 Within two weeks, sprouts were popping up all around the outside edges and this stuff is resistant.

 I now have chocolate mint scattered through the yard.
 I’ve slowly been removing it into the livestock pens.